Naresuan: Legacy

-According to Damrong Rajanubhab, "Naresuan was recorded as a brave and glorious king.
+Naresuan's enduring legacy as a Thai national hero was largely cemented in later centuries, particularly following the Fall of Ayutthaya in 1767, when he emerged as a symbol of resistance against the aggressive Burmese empire.
+This nationalist historiography was heavily championed by figures like Prince Damrong Rajanubhab, who wrote: "Naresuan was recorded as a brave and glorious king.
 Therefore his glory is evident up to the present day.
 The kingdom of Siam at that period was widest in extent, opulent and redounding in glory."
+Today, Naresuan is treated as one of the greatest and most revered figures in Thai history textbooks.